Wood Screw Drill Size

 How Do I Determine The Correct Wood Screw Size For My Project?

 To find the appropriate wood screw size, consider the thickness of the wood material you are working with and the weight-bearing capacity required.
-A general rule is to use a screw approximately three-quarters of the wood thickness for optimal performance and durability.
+A general rule is to use a screw approximately three-quarters of the combined wood thickness for optimal performance and durability.

 Why Is Matching The Drill Size To The Wood Screw Important?